Cuba: Emigration

-On 9 September 1994, the U.S. and Cuban governments agreed that the U.S. would grant at least 20,000 visas annually in exchange for Cuba's pledge to prevent further unlawful departures on boats.
 As of 2013 the top emigration destinations were the United States, Spain, Italy, Puerto Rico, and Mexico.
 Following a tightening of U.S. sanctions and damage to the tourist industry by the COVID-19 pandemic, emigration has accelerated.
 In 2022, more than 2% of the population (almost 250,000 Cubans out of 11 million) migrated to the United States, and thousands more went to other countries, a number "larger than the 1980 Mariel boatlift and the 1994 Cuban rafter crisis combined", which were Cuba's previous largest migration events.
+Emigration has continued into the 2020s, with the national population dipping below 10 million for the first time since 1980 in 2025.
+This signifies a 13% loss of population since 2012, when the Cuban population peaked at 11.2 million.